isaacbrds/desafio-maino/README.md

-# User Manager
+# Blog

 # About this project

-This is a project to build a simple manager of users, allowing the admin's users to control the another users also import them of a spreadsheet file.
+This is a project to build a simple blog, allowing the users to control your posts and see another user's posts.
+This project is deployed at https://desafio-maino-isaac.herokuapp.com/

 # Used Technologies